ghga-de/ghga-metadata-schema/docs/schema_markdown/ResearchDataFile_is_pseudofile.md

 # Slot: is_pseudofile

-Whether the Research Data File is a pseudofile or not.
+Whether a File is a pseudofile or not.

 URI: [GHGA:ResearchDataFile_is_pseudofile](https://w3id.org/GHGA/ResearchDataFile_is_pseudofile)